ahmadasmandar/code_typing_tranier/README.md

 The server runs on **http://127.0.0.1:5000** (port configurable in `app.py`).

 Note: `requirements.txt` in this repo contains a legacy, broad dependency set for historical experiments.
 For this app, use the minimal file `requirements-min.txt`.

+### Windows portable EXE (no Python needed)

+If you downloaded `code_web_trainer.zip` from the Releases page (v1.0 or later):

+1. Extract the zip anywhere (e.g., `Downloads/Code_web_trainer/`).
+2. Run `code_web_trainer.exe`.
+3. Your default browser should open at `http://127.0.0.1:5000/`.
+4. To stop, close the app window.
+No installation required.

 ---